Curtleigh Productions: Development and contractual obligations (1949–1956)

 Tony Curtis and Janet Leigh first worked together on How to Smuggle a Hernia Across the Border, a short film co-starring and directed by Jerry Lewis in 1949.
 At the time, Curtis was signed to an exclusive seven-year contract with Universal-International Pictures, while Leigh was signed to an exclusive seven-year contract with Metro-Goldwyn-Mayer.
 The couple married on June 4, 1951.
-As a husband-and-wife team, they were loaned out from their respective contracted studios to appeared together in Paramount Pictures' Houdini (1953), and a year later Leigh was borrowed for Universal-International Pictures' The Black Shield of Falworth (1954).
+As a husband-and-wife team, they were loaned out from their respective contracted studios to appear together in Paramount Pictures' Houdini (1953), and a year later Leigh was borrowed for Universal-International Pictures' The Black Shield of Falworth (1954).
 In January 1955, Curtis and Leigh expressed a desire to co-star in a remake of Seventh Heaven, a property owned by 20th Century-Fox Films.

 In April 1955, Leigh's Metro-Goldwyn-Mayer contract expired and she opted to sign two non-exclusive contracts: one was a five-year deal with Columbia Pictures for one film a year; the other was a four-picture contract with Universal-International Pictures.
 Curtis' Universal-International Pictures contract was set to expire five months later, in September 1955, and so the couple immediately began looking into forming their independent film production company, hoping for the freedom of choosing their own starring vehicles.
 In late May 1955, Leigh announced that if the pair was to go into a film production partnership, the name of the company would be Curtleigh Productions.

 In late July 1955, it was reported that Music Corporation of America, which represented Curtis, was negotiating a new non-exclusive two-pictures a year for four years contract for the actor with Universal-International Pictures.
 The original deal, however, granted Universal-International Pictures a first-pick privilege on any property Curtis wished to make outside of his contract, which meant that if the studio liked the story, it would have to be made in-house.
 The new contract was to come into effect following his completion of the Hecht-Lancaster Productions film Trapeze, for which he was borrowed, and would be filmed in Paris, France from August to November 1955.
 Curtis was loaned out to Hecht-Lancaster Productions for $150,000, most of which went to Universal-International Pictures, but the actor reported that a sizable portion of his salary was already reserved to launch Curtleigh Productions later in the year.
 While filming Trapeze, Curtis gained a lot of insight into the world of independent filmmaking from producers Burt Lancaster and Harold Hecht, who were operating the most successful independent film production company in the United States at the time.
-Hecht and Lancaster were very supportive of Curtis' independent freedom and would later setup a Curtleigh Productions office in their headquarters in Beverly Hills, California.
+Hecht and Lancaster were very supportive of Curtis' independent freedom and would later set up a Curtleigh Productions office in their headquarters in Beverly Hills, California.